ChengwangJi/ChengwangJi.github.io/_pages/about.md

   - /about.html
 ---

 I received the B.Eng. degree in communication engineering from Jilin University, Changchun, China, in 2022.
 I am currently pursuing the Ph.D. degree with the State Key Laboratory of Internet of Things for Smart City, Department of Electrical and Computer Engineering, University of Macau, Macau, China.
-My main research interests include RIS, mmWave communication, beam management, federated learning.
+My main research interests include AI for wireless communication, mmWave communication, RIS, beam management.

 Contact
 ======